Celebrating Women In Science & The Science Of Waterproof Name Labels

 One of the most common comments we receive is “I didn’t think stick on name labels would work – but they do!”.
 Stikins ® name labels are water and washing machine proof – so why not give them a try and see if they can change your mind (and your life!).

-Stikins ® labels are available in four pack sizes of 30, 60, 90, or 120 name labels.
+Stikins ® labels are available in five pack sizes of 30, 60, 90, 120, or 240 name labels.
 We print and post orders same day (Monday to Friday, up to 3pm).
 If you order after 3pm (or over the weekend), we’ll despatch your order on the next working day.
 Delivery is free and uses Royal Mail’s first class service as standard.

 If you’ve got any questions or queries, get in touch!
 You’ll also find plenty of information (along with our parent reviews) on our website.